-Ionian and Doric Greek colonizers arrived in Sicily in the 6th century BC.
-They were a destabilising influence on the island from the get go.
-Carthage (well the Phoenicians anyway) had bases on the island from the 9th century BC, and were the big kids on the block at the time.
-Over the decades the Doric Greeks built up a formidable city state at Syracuse, while Ionian city states remained small and disparate.
-Around 485 BC Syracuse made moves to take over the whole island, which led to the Ionian cities calling on Carthage for protection.
-Carthage obliged, and a series of wars raged till 306 BC.
+Ionian and Doric Greek colonizers arrived in Sicily in the 6th century BC and were a destabilising influence on the island from the get go.
+Carthage (well, their forebears the Phoenicians) had a colony on the island from the 9th century BC, and had largely ruled over the locals since.
+Over time the Doric Greek colonizers established a formidable city state at Syracuse, while Ionian Greek city states remained small and disparate.
+In 485 BC, Syracuse made moves to take over the whole island.
+The Ionian cities called on the Phoenicians’ successors, Carthage for protection.
+Carthage did step in, fighting a series of wars against Syracuse till 306 BC.

-They found an unbelievably large ‘serpens’ – more on that phrase in a second – which made quick work of these men also – either seizing the men in it’s jaws or smashing them with a crack of its long tail.
-The classical sources all agree the beast had no legs, though one describes it as having a torso, and propelling itself on it’s many rows of ribs.
+They found an unbelievably large ‘serpens’, which made quick work of these men also – either seizing the men in it’s monstrous jaws or crushing them with its long tail.
+Snake-like, the beast had no legs, though the beast was described as having a torso, and propelling itself along on it’s many rows of ribs.
 The author, Valerius Maximus, claimed the beast also had a discernible spine.

 a model of a titanoboa

 Add to this, if the dragon was largely water borne – theoretically, some of the limits set on a body on land by gravity go out the window – and animal size is more largely constrained by the amount of food available in the catchment area.